 In order to obtain the soul stone, Thanos has to sacrifice someone that he loves.
 Gamora happens to be conveniently next to him, and even though it hurts him, the idea of creating a paradise is more important to him.
 So he throws her off the cliff where the soul stone is located, sacrificing the one daughter he loves for his goal of making the universe a better place.

 - Scene 3: Wanda and Vision

 This is pretty much the same as Scene 1.
 The Avengers agree that destroying the mind stone in Vision’s forehead – therefore destroying Vision – is the last resort, if they don’t manage to extract it before Thanos comes for him.
 And the only person who can do that is Wanda with her powers.
 Wanda, Vision’s love interest.
-I cannot stress enough how this scene is a dolled-up clone of Scene 1.
+I cannot stress enough how this scene is a dolled-up duplicate of Scene 1.